peter-sifuentez/portfoilo-website/README.md

 ### Portfoilo Website
-This is my portfoilo website's code that I am building from scratch to help me improve my html and css skills.
+This is my portfoilo website's code.